Web mapping services

 Simple Map Kit (SMK)

-The biggest appeal of Simple Map Kit (SMK) is that it's open source.
-Meaning that anyone can download and customize the files, and share it with on the internet with anyone.
-It is compatible with tools inside inside and outside of government.
+Simple Map Kit (SMK) is an open source mapping framework.
+This means anyone can download and customize the files and share them on the internet.
+It is compatible with tools inside and outside of government, including the BC Address Geocoder and BC Route Planner.
+SMK is designed to easily incorporate B.C.
+Government layers.

 See the BC Data Catalogue for: